audiologiks/findajob/kb/workabroad/USA/gamingcareers.md

 # Game-related Industry Websites and Information

 We had a member of the meetup who is interested in computer graphics, and specifcally works in 3D gaming graphics.

 **Careers**

 [Game Media Website](http://jobs.gamasutra.com/)

+A games media site in the US, with a jobs boards for the industry.

 [Gaming Recruiter in Japan](https://www.siliconstudio.co.jp/en/)

+A Japanese gaming company with a line of business in game industry recruiting and staffing.

 Industry website
 * [GamesIndustry.biz](https://www.gamesindustry.biz/)